codepath/prisma-express-setup/README.md

 ## Deployment to Render.com

-- Provision a Postgres database, deploy the web service to Render by linking your GitHub repo, set `POSTGRES_URL` env variable.
+- Provision a Postgres database, deploy the web service to Render by linking your GitHub repo, set `DATABASE_URL` env variable.

 - The build command in Render should be `npm install && npm run build`